jasonelle-archive/jasonelle.github.io/src/content/blog/jasonapp-apk-ready.md

 draft: false
 ---

-Thanks to `@schweini` for asking this in the issue repo ([https://github.com/jasonelle/jasonelle/issues/42](https://github.com/jasonelle/jasonelle/issues/42)).
+Thanks to [@schweini](https://github.com/schweini) for asking this in the issue repo ([https://github.com/jasonelle/jasonelle/issues/42](https://github.com/jasonelle/jasonelle/issues/42)).

+And super thanks to [@TakaKeiji](https://github.com/TakaKeiji) for helping building the APK.

 Now you can download the `APK` for the *Jason App* and start testing